Liquid Markup

 There are several optional arguments in the for

-tag that can influence the elements you receive in your loop and in the order in which they appear:
+tag that can influence the elements you receive in your loop and their order:

-allows you to restrict the amount of objects to obtain.offset: <INTEGER>
+allows you to restrict the number of objects to obtain.offset:<INTEGER>

 allows you to start the collection with the nth item.reversed

-iterates over the collection from the last to the first.
+iterates over the collection from last to first.

 Restriction elements: